GeekyPeas/Chemical-Baum-Welch-Algorithm/README.md

 # TODOS

-0. Add requirements.txt
-1. Add instructions to execute the code
+1. Add instructions to execute the code on README.md